February 2025

 Dear Chairman McKay and Members of the Board of Supervisors,

-The Advisory Social Services Board (ASSB) presents this annual report as required by the Code of Virginia, on the services provided and outcomes achieved by the Department of Family Services (DFS) in 2023.
-As this report shows, the need for DFS services remains high.
+The Advisory Social Services Board (ASSB) is pleased to present this annual report, as mandated by the Code of Virginia, highlighting the services provided and outcomes achieved by the Department of Family Services (DFS) in 2024.
+The report underscores the substantial and potentially growing demand for DFS services.

 Sincerely,